Eemelinen/Eemelinen/README.md

  👋 Hello and welcome!
+My name is Eemeli and I'm a Full-Stack developer with current focus on javascript ecosystem.
 ---

-I'm Eemeli, a Full-Stack developer with current focus on javascript ecosystem.

 Background:

 I currently study Bachelor of Business-IT degree at Haaga-Helia university of applied sciences in Finland.
 I will graduate in 2021.